Part of the

 Modern Slavery and Human Trafficking Statement

-We will only engage with clients and suppliers who offer the same level of protection to their own employees.
-Our suppliers are required to adhere to business standards which are in accordance with our own values and the ethical way in which we conduct business, as well as comply with all applicable legislation.
-They must not hold a person in slavery or servitude or require a person to perform any form of forced or compulsory labour, and must not arrange or facilitate the trafficking of any persons.
+Eames is committed to ensuring that both our own employees and candidates that we place, as well as suppliers that we engage with, all have the relevant right to work and are therefore protected by legislation.
+We do not employ or engage with anyone that would be considered a child worker.
+Additionally, we will only engage with clients and suppliers who offer the same level of protection to their own employees.
+Our suppliers are required to adhere to business standards which are in accordance with our own values and the ethical way in which we conduct business and must comply with all applicable legislation.
+They must not hold a person in slavery or servitude or require a person to perform any form of forced or compulsory labour and must not arrange or facilitate the trafficking of any persons.

 As part of our commitment to preventing modern slavery and human trafficking we have in place systems to:

-- Ensure compliance with legislation both internally and across our supply chain through our internal compliance and HR teams, with full support from the company Board.
+Ensure compliance with legislation both internally and across our supply chain through our internal compliance and HR teams, with full support from the company Board.

 All Eames’ employee’s receive training to understand the signs of modern slavery, and where to report any concerns they may have.
 This is conducted as part of their induction and recommunicated regularly via the employee manual.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Eames Consulting Group’s slavery and human trafficking statement for the financial year ending December 2021 and was approved by the Founder & CEO in April 2022.